|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Crayfish are called cangrejos de rio in Spanish—literally “river crabs."
 They are a popular Spanish food, a fresh-water cousin to the lobster, although smaller.

-In Spain these crayfish are very popular in stews and shellfish platters, especially in Castilla y León and Aragón.
+In Spain, these crayfish are very popular in stews and shellfish platters, especially in Castilla y León and Aragón.
 Traditionally the rivers flourished with these small crayfish, though in recent years overfishing and pollution has lead to a decline.
-The following is our family recipe for crayfish in tomato sauce.
-We cook the crayfish in a simple sauce of tomato, garlic and white wine for a quick and simple meal.
+In this recipe, the crayfish are cooked in a simple sauce of tomato, garlic and white wine for a quick and simple meal.
 Be sure to serve fresh French-style bread to soak up the tasty sauce.

 - 2 lbs. crayfish